vygr/ChrysaLisp/STATUS.md

 ![](./screen_shot.png)

-New panic at work for the MVP ! :) So I'll try get to some of the other TODO items soon as I can.
+MVP for work now done, however we are now rushing to get V1.0 out the door !
+So yet again I'll try get to some of the other TODO items soon as I can.

 Regards all